SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 """"""""""""""""""""""""""""

 * Nested Python module calls are not supported, functions that call other Python module functions, etc.
-* Array data type - isn’t supported in this version.
 * Currently will be supported only on current DB.